Table of Contents

 - Health protection: Schools and hospitals use the data to minimize exposure and create safer environments.

-- Policy impact: Local councils can shape traffic regulations, green space planning, and public health campaigns.
+- Policy impact: Local councils can shape not only traffic regulations, but also green space planning, and public health campaigns.

 What’s Next for Breathe London?